mrrogercampbell/intro-to-react-lesson/README.md

     - [Prompt 3: Working with State](#prompt-3-working-with-state)
   - [React Hooks Basics](#react-hooks-basics)
     - [Prompt 4: React Hook Basics](#prompt-4-react-hook-basics)

+## Setting Up Your Dev Environment
+Need help setting up your Dev Environment?
+Checkout these helpful [hints and tricks](DevTools.md)!

 ## Create React App
 `Create React App` is a standalone tool that generates and runs a new `React` project utilizing `npm` or `yarn` with just a couple of commands.